eliottjohnson/Obsidian-Vault/Short term.md

 - [ ] Save data from spill monitor and XSEC
 - [ ] Create a savedata script
 - [ ] Picoscope test
+- [ ] Send Andreas BPM values from NXCALS for the parallel optics and follow up with his FLUKA simulation.
+- [ ] Check Dispersion at BPM1

 ## Stray Field